 Have you ever added Jello to frosting?
 I’d thought about it a dozen times but was never brave enough to actually try it and I’m so glad I finally did!
 I followed the recipe linked above, but didn’t use vanilla.
 Then I took a packet of Jello, mixed it with warm water (1/2 cup maybe?
 I didn’t measure) until it was dissolved, to avoid a grainy texture, and then mixed it into the frosting.
 I used lemon Jello, and added yellow food coloring as well.
 Then I just put it in a ziploc sandwich bag, cut the tip off, and piped it on the cupcakes.
 I chopped up some Sour Patch Kids, and added them on top.

 Truly the best cupcakes.
-They are easy to make and turn out so delicious.
+Soooo delicious.
 Let me know if you try them sometime, or if you try the Jello frosting!